ZivHoch/Multimedia-Retrieval/README.md

 ## Project Report
-- `Multimedia_Retrieval_report_Hochman_Psara_Andikopoulos.pdf`: The project report contains detailed descriptions of all the steps outlined in the implementation section, including objectives, results, and conclusions.
+- `Multimedia_Retrieval_2024_Panagiotis_Andrikopoulos_Stylianos_Psara_Ziv_Hochman.pdf`: The project report contains detailed descriptions of all the steps outlined in the implementation section, including objectives, results, and conclusions.